gtema/openstack/doc/src/osc.md

 * `--min-disk <MIN_DISK>` — Filters the response by a minimum disk space, in GiB.
 For example, 100
 * `--min-ram <MIN_RAM>` — Filters the response by a minimum RAM, in MiB.
 For example, 512
-* `--is-public` — This parameter is only applicable to users with the administrative role.
+* `--is-public <IS_PUBLIC>` — This parameter is only applicable to users with the administrative role.
 For all other non-admin users, the parameter is ignored and only public flavors will be returned.
 Filters the flavor list based on whether the flavor is public or private.
 If the value of this parameter is not specified, it is treated as True.
 If the value is specified, 1, t, true, on, y and yes are treated as True.
 0, f, false, off, n and no are treated as False (they are case-insensitive).
 If the value is None (case-insensitive) both public and private flavors will be listed in a single request

+  Possible values: `true`, `false`

 * `--limit <LIMIT>` — Requests a page size of items.
 Returns a number of items up to a limit value.
 Use the limit parameter to make an initial limited request and use the ID of the last-seen item from the response as the marker parameter value in a subsequent limited request
 * `--marker <MARKER>` — The ID of the last-seen item.
 Use the limit parameter to make an initial limited request and use the ID of the last-seen item from the response as the marker parameter value in a subsequent limited request
 * `--max-items <MAX_ITEMS>` — Total limit of entities count to return.
 Use this when there are too many entries